astronomer/airflow-guides/facebook-ads-to-redshift.md

 `git clone https://github.com/airflow-plugins/facebook_ads_plugin.git`

-This will allow us to use the salesforce hook to establish a connection to Facebook Ads and extract data into a file.
+This will allow us to use the Facebook Ads hook to establish a connection to Facebook Ads and extract data into a file.
 We will also be able to use the appropriate operators to transfer the Facebook Ads data to S3 and then from S3 to Redshift.

 ### Step 7:
 Now, navigate into your dags folder by running `cd ../dags` and clone our [Example DAGs](https://github.com/airflow-plugins/Example-Airflow-DAGs) repository by running the following command: